 What we’ve achieved so far

-• Across our team of partners, female representation is 37%, which is significantly better than the sector average.
+• Across our team of partners, female representation is 38%, which compares positively in our sector.

-• Our six people networks (women, race and ethnicity, social mobility, LGBTQ+, diverse abilities, faith) support underrepresented groups and influence the ED&I agenda.
+• Our six people networks (Accessibility, Cultural Heritage, Faith, LGBTQ+, Social Mobility, Women) support underrepresented groups and influence the ED&I agenda.

 We know we still have work to do, but we’re dedicated to learning even more in creating equal opportunities for all of our people.
 Putting our people first is, and has always been, at the heart of who we are, and how we operate.